mmfercoria/MLOps_Predictive_Maintenance/docs/technical_desing.md

 The model is designed to be deployed in a batch inference setup, where new data is processed at scheduled time intervals.
 Instead of making predictions in real time, the pipeline runs periodically .

 The inference pipeline built with ZenML can be scheduled.
 This allows predictions to be generated automatically without manual intervention, ensuring consistency, traceability, and efficiency in predictive maintenance operations.

+### Implementation Notes

+While the current code works and enables predictions and visualization, this implementation still has some important limitations.
+It is not yet connected to a cloud server or automatic data source, so it is not scalable or production-ready.
+To make it more robust and maintainable, future improvements could include:

+- **Ensure a stable execution environment**
+  Where the system can operate reliably with the necessary computing resources.
+- **Deploy the solution to a cloud infrastructure**
+  Platforms like GCP, AWS, or Azure support auto-scaling, updates, and continuous maintenance.
+- **Set up a cloud-based storage system**
+  To provide continuous access to both historical and real-time data that feeds the inference and training pipelines.